-The Physician Assistant program at Augsburg is 27 months long with studies beginning each year in the summer semester (late May or early June).
+The Physician Assistant program at Augsburg is approximately 27 months long with studies beginning each year in the summer semester.
 The program accepts up to 33 students for each new class.
 Graduates will receive a Master of Science in Physician Assistant Studies and a PA certificate.

 The clinical phase is completed in approximately 12 months.
 The clinical phase of the program is designed to effectively train students for practice by providing them with rotation experiences in different specialties and a variety of practice settings.
 To that end, each student will be required to complete rotations outside the metropolitan area.
 Each student will gain clinical experience in family medicine, pediatrics, women’s health, behavioral health, emergency medicine, internal medicine, surgery, and various specialties.
 The clinical phase will culminate with a preceptorship that is designed to solidify the student’s skills.
 Clinical instructors include Physicians, PAs and other health care providers.